abaxsoraszem/docker-sshd/README.md

 docker-sshd
 ===========

-SSHD base image for Docker
+SSHD base image for Docker with root login enabled